yuame-21/Image-proc/README.md

   - the replacement class, again extending `AEdit`, is `FlipHZ`, which takes in a String to dictate flip direction.
   - We also refactored any uses of this class in the test and other classes to fit the change.

+- In the `ImageModelStateImpl`, we deleted the second constructor that used to hold code that helped load an image.
+This code became redundant as we added new functionality to load additional image types.

 **----------------------------------------------------------------------------------------------------**

 # Assignment 4: Image Processor